Why can't I custom map my (custom) fields?

 The workaround solution :

 Assuming the idea is to capture phone numbers through Mailchimp landing pages - you should set up a mapping from Mailchimp's phone field towards a Copper custom field.
-Name this field something like "Phone (entered through MC)".
-It's not ideal, but it will make the data at least enter Copper.
+Name this custom field something like "Phone (entered through MC)".
+We understand this may not be ideal, but it will at least make the necessary data appear in Copper.

 Note that PieSync will have no issues syncing between Google and Copper, since these both store phones in a group.
 Similarly, there are no issues either syncing the phone from Copper to Constant Contact, which holds a phone field out of the box available.